Cycloartenol 24-C-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and cycloartenol, whereas its two products are S-adenosylhomocysteine and (24R)-24-methylcycloart-25-en-3beta-ol.
+This is a methylation reaction in which the phytosterol, cycloartenol, is converted to cyclolaudenol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from the green alga Prototheca wickerhamii.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:cycloartenol 24-C-methyltransferase.
 This enzyme is also called sterol C-methyltransferase.